Most of lowland Borneo.

-The Zoo has three orangutans, one male and two females.
+The Zoo has two orangutans, one female and one male.

-Acara (female) is the first offspring of Eli and Eve and was born at Hogle Zoo May 7, 2005.
-Acara was born via caesarian section and was rejected initially by Eve.
+Acara (female) was born at Hogle Zoo May 7, 2005.
+Acara was born via caesarian section and was rejected initially by her mother, Eve.
 After nine months of hand raising and training, Acara was returned to her mother full-time and lived with her happily until Eve passed away in 2014 shortly after the birth of a male ba

 The major threat to Orangutans of Sumatra and Borneo is the development of palm oil plantations.
 Palm oil for our consumption is harvested in the last remaining home of wild orangutans.
 The severe decline of orangutan populations is a direct result of the palm oil industry.
 Destruction of habitat, leading to their starvation, and the deliberate killing of orangutans who venture onto palm oil plantations are the main reasons for the decline of 50% of Sumatran orangutans in the last eight years.
 Some experts predict that the palm oil industry will drive orangutans to extinction within ten years.